-- The cost of photovoltaic solar electricity from a power plant on this page needs to be updated.
-I must add, however that there is no single cost of solar electricity because the amount of solar radiation varies significantly with location.
+- The cost of solar power (if photovoltaic technology is used) is an average of 13 cents/kWh in the United States.
+The amount of solar radiation varies significantly with location.
 More radiation normally translates to a lower cost per kWh.

-- The cost of solar thermal (steam) electricity is coming soon.
+- The cost of solar thermal (steam) power is 24.3 cents/kWh.

-Residential solar setups are cheaper than utility supplied solar electricity for multiple reasons even though power plants can purchase solar panels at a much lower price than most consumers due to quantity discounts), some of which include:
+Residential solar setups are cheaper than utility supplied solar electricity for multiple reasons even though power plants can purchase the same solar panel technology at a lower price than most consumers due to quantity discounts), some of which include: